Branduolinės sintezės keliai

 2. 2H + p → 3He + γ

 Next, the process involves 7Without or 8B, which capture electrons or emit alpha particles, producing different types of neutrinos with slightly different energies.
-These side branches become more important as the temperature rises, changing the neutrino tracks.
+These side branches become more important as temperature rises, altering neutrino signatures.

 One of the signs of p–p chain synthesis is neutrino production.
-These nearly massless particles escape from the star's core almost unencumbered.
-Solar neutrino experiments on Earth detect a fraction of these neutrinos, confirming that the p–p chain is indeed the main source of the Sun's energy.
-Early neutrino experiments revealed discrepancies (the so-called "solar neutrino problem"), which were eventually resolved by understanding neutrino oscillations and improving models of the Sun [4].
+These nearly massless particles escape from the star's core almost unimpeded.
+Solar neutrino experiments on Earth detect some of these neutrinos, confirming that the p–p chain is indeed the main source of the Sun's energy.
+Early neutrino experiments revealed discrepancies (the so-called “solar neutrino problem”), which were eventually resolved by understanding neutrino oscillations and improving solar models [4].

 2.3 Temperature dependence